 The landscape has remote hills and high moorland in the south, upland and fertile lowland farm country, areas of former mining development (whose spoil-heaps, or ‘bings’ as they are locally called, provide much botanical interest), and the extensive urban sprawl of greater Glasgow.

 Essentially it is all about the Clyde, formed from streams in the Lowther Hills, meandering across farmland from Biggar to Carstairs, plunging over the spectacular Falls of Clyde at Lanark, developing grandeur along the Clyde Valley, and becoming one of Scotland’s most celebrated and historic rivers through the centre of Glasgow.
 Along this major watercourse, many tributaries emerge from steep-sided valleys and gorges, which offer both challenges and rewards to the botanist.

-As at the end of 2016, two major priorities face our team: first, to re-survey the City of Glasgow and try to ‘re-find’ as much as possible from the very substantial lists of plants recorded in the publication ‘The Changing Flora of Glasgow’ (Dickson, Macpherson, Watson, et.al., Edinburgh University Press, 2000); and second, to explore around 200 tetrads, mainly in the south and east of the vice-county, where no records hitherto exist.
+Our priorities remain as before: first, to re-survey the City of Glasgow and try to ‘re-find’ as much as possible from the very substantial lists of plants recorded in the publication ‘The Changing Flora of Glasgow’ (Dickson, Macpherson, Watson, et.al., Edinburgh University Press, 2000); and second, to explore around 200 tetrads, mainly in the south and east of the vice-county, where no records hitherto exist.